NASA-Planetary-Science/EPIC_Atmospheric_Model/README.md

 NOTE: For Ubuntu linux, in the top Makefile in epic/src, change 'SHELL = /bin/sh' to 'SHELL = /bin/bash'.

-The IDL tools in $EPIC_PATH/tools/IDL use the environoment variable IDL_EPIC_PATH, which should be set to be the working directory for IDL plots and movies.
+The IDL tools in $EPIC_PATH/tools/IDL use the environment variable IDL_EPIC_PATH, which should be set to be the working directory for IDL plots and movies.

 B. TROUBLESHOOTING